Raku/6.d-prep/TODO/README.md

 Collect all the features that will be new in 6.d.
 Many are already implemented, documented, and are in use, but they're not part of 6.c language (e.g. `Str.parse-base`)

+Note, some routines are meant to be deprecated in 6.d but [we lack the means to emit a deprecation warning](https://github.com/rakudo/rakudo/issues/1289) based on language version.
+These routines should be logged in release docs as deprecated even though they might stick around for awhile and start to warn only in 6.e.
+These are listed as planned for deprecation in [`deferred-to-6.e`](deferred-to-6.e/) files.

 ## Experimental Features